 Bed Bugs Are Real…

-Many people think of bed bugs as no more than part of a cute bedtime cliché: “Sleep tight.
+Many people think of bed bugs as no more than a cute bedtime cliché: “Sleep tight.
 Don’t let the bed bugs bite!”
 But they are quite real, and far from cute.

 Bed bugs are small, brownish insects with flat, oval-shaped bodies.
 Young bed bugs can be no bigger than a pinhead, or even undetectable by the naked eye.
 They feed on the blood of animals, including humans.
 Their name comes from their tendency to live between mattresses and feed on bed occupants at night.
 Bed bugs don’t fly, but move quickly over floors, walls, and ceilings.
 Female bed bugs lay up to five eggs a day and 500 during a lifetime.

-Bed bugs are believed to have originally traveled to the United States from Europe in the 17th century.
+Bed bugs are believed to have originally traveled to the United States from Europe in the 17th-century.
 Efforts to control them after World War II dramatically reduced the occurrence of U.S. infestations.
-But recently, as you may have heard in the news, bed bugs have made a big time comeback.
+But recently, as you may have heard in the news, bed bugs have made a huge comeback.
 Five or six years ago, pest control companies reported one or two bed bug calls a year.
 Now, they’re reporting one or two a week.
 And the National Pest Management Association’s member pest control companies have reported 50 times more bed bug calls than usual in the past few years.

 The short answer is yes.
 Bed bugs are increasingly showing up in homes, apartments, hotels, dormitories, shelters, and vehicles throughout the U.S. They hitch rides in luggage, boxes, shoes, and other mobile objects.
 Infestations are not tied to unsanitary living areas.
 World-class hotels have reported bed bug problems.

-Since they only come out at night, you may have no idea they’re present.
+Since they only come out at night, you may have no idea that they’re present.

 What Do They Look Like?